Kraaft/HTML-layout-generator/README.md

 `python puzzlextract.py <#json file1> <#json file2> <#json file3> <#...>`

 and if you have some manual puzzle to input just add `--manual` at the end.

+The output file will be generated where is the script with the name `generated_html_table.html`